You can make a difference...

 [Time Magazine began a series of news broadcasts on CBS radio

-and theatrical newsreels with this title from 1931 - 1945;
+with this title that aired between 1931 - 1945; The show

 It was one of the first big media cross-promotion ideas...

-early TV as "shorts" and later in episodes that were
+early TV as "shorts", and later in episodes that were

-Its most well-known narrator, Westbrook Van Voorhis,
+The most well-known narrator, Westbrook Van Voorhis,

 was famous for his dramatic delivery, "Time Marches On!"